Premises Liability

 Kreindler attorney Andrew “Duke” Maloney currently represents the surviving family of a Long Island man who was killed by a fire escape stair tread that broke and fell in 2018.

-Kreindler Partner Andrew Maloney On Representing Widow Of Man KIlled In Fire Escape Tragedy
+Kreindler Partner Andrew Maloney On Representing Widow Of Man Killed In Fire Escape Tragedy

 Metal bolts supporting the stair were corroded and the 50-pound tread fell seven stories and hit our client in the head.
 He was walking to a work meeting in Manhattan.
 The rusty fire escape had been painted over as a cost-saving measure in order to hide the rusting metal and decay.
 They previously submitted a report to the NYC Department of Buildings (DOB) claiming that the fire escape was safe for the next 5 years when it failed less than three years later while one of their contractors was walking on the fire escape with no protective scaffolding below.
 The city correctly issued a violation to the owner, but with only a paltry fine.